mponce0/covid19.analytics/JOSS/paper.md

 ---
-title: 'covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the 2019 Corona Virus Disease Pandemic'
+title: 'covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the 2019 Coronavirus Disease Pandemic'
 tags:
   - R
   - CRAN